Wellness & Aesthetics·9 July 2026·Updated 13 August 2026·7 min read

-How Dr Marion Chan Grew From 12,043 to 26,164 Followers in Five Weeks
+How Dr Marion Chan Grew From Roughly 11K to 36.2K Followers

-- Generated 7 figures in revenue with organic content, for myself and clients
+• Generated 7 figures in revenue with organic content, for myself and clients

-- Built paid ad creative systems that have driven 8 figures in sales
+• Built paid ad creative systems that have driven 8 figures in sales

-- Scaled my own businesses past $1M in revenue
+• Scaled my own businesses past $1M in revenue

-- Coached and built content engines for 20+ founders
+• Coached and built content engines for 20+ founders

-- Produced a $2.1M launch day off a 6-month content campaign
+• Produced a $2.1M launch day off a 6-month content campaign

 Dr Marion Chan is a plastic and reconstructive surgeon in Melbourne.
 In her first five weeks with us, her personal Instagram more than doubled, and her content reached 430,563 people in a single month.
+Her following has since grown from roughly 11K before the system to 36.2K now.

 Here's what makes that number matter.
 She works in one of the most tightly regulated content categories there is.
 Australia's medical board advertising rules mean a plastic surgeon can't post patient testimonials, can't show idealized-body imagery, and can't imply that surgery will make anyone happier or more confident.
 Most doctors read those rules and decide content is not worth the risk.
 She grew anyway, inside every guideline.